Everyone working at De Lisle shares a common objective to help keep children and young people safe by contributing to:

 If you are concerned about a student out of hours call the social services emergency first response number on 0116 3050005.

-The lead DSL and the Head Teacher are available out of hours by e mail.
+The lead DSL and one of our Deputy DSLs are available out of hours by e mail.

 If you believe a child is in immediate danger call 999 immediately.